 The above statement was quoted from the Houghton Mifflin Harcourt Journeys Common Core program.
 We now know that Journeys does not fully provide a scientifically-based reading process.
-To supplement beyond Journeys, ISD #318 teachers are trained in LETRS, ELA

-Common Core State Standards including core shifts and close reading of complex text, evidence-based delivery of the standards, and use resources from FastBridge and STAR to assess core curriculum materials and enhance instruction.
+To supplement beyond Journeys, ISD #318 teachers are trained in LETRS, ELA Common Core State Standards(BALDS) including core shifts and close reading of complex text, evidence-based delivery of the standards, and use resources from FastBridge and STAR to assess core curriculum materials and enhance instruction.
 Using a wide variety of online and print resources, it is expected that students in grades 1-12 experience close reading of complex text on a daily basis with monthly assessment of learning (ex: STAR).
-By August 2022, most all K-2 classroom teachers will be trained in the Orton Gillingham Approach.
-A refresher training will be offered this fall for our already trained teachers.